Dandelion Tea

 Some of the health values of dandelions:

-- Contains iron, calcium, potassium plus vitamins A, B complex, C, and D.
+- Contain iron, calcium, potassium plus vitamins A, B complex, C, and D.

 - Trying to lose weight?
 Try dandelions: they’re a diuretic